KSPModdingLibs/KSPBuildTools/README.md

 ## [build](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/workflows/build.yml)

-Compiles a KSP mod and upload the results as a workflow artifact.
+Compiles a KSP mod and uploads the results as a workflow artifact.
 It's meant to be suitable for continuous integration builds, as it simply compiles whatever is in the repository without updating version numbers etc.

 For details: